Conditions

 In this process, after clicking the Sign in

 button, the Google account input page will appear.
-Normally, the page loads quite quickly, but in some cases with a slow network, I will add the Conditions
+Normally, the page loads quite quickly, but in some cases with a slow network, you will add the Conditions

 node after the Click element